internalfx/rethinkdbfs-spec/rethinkdbfs-spec.md

   database (or client object if the parent database has no read preference).

-GridFSBucket instances are immutable.
+RethinkDBFSBucket instances are immutable.
 Their properties MUST NOT be changed after the instance has been created.
-If your driver provides a fluent way to provide new values for properties, these fluent methods MUST return new instances of GridFSBucket.
+If your driver provides a fluent way to provide new values for properties, these fluent methods MUST return new instances of RethinkDBFSBucket.

 Indexes
 -------

-For efficient execution of various GridFS operations the following indexes MUST exist:
+For efficient execution of various RethinkDBFS operations the following indexes MUST exist:

 - an index on { filename : 1, uploadDate : 1 } on the files collection